jiangzhengdu/IERG4180_Project/README.md

 # IERG4180_Project4 README

-This is for IERG 4180 Project4, which is also the final project for IEGR4180.
+This is for IERG 4180 Project4, which is also the final version for IEGR4180.
 I really learn a lot from this course.
 I am not fear the socket programming anymore (i think) after this course.
 And this course is also one of my best courses during the first term in CUHK.

 ## About the project4